He Loves Me, He Loves Me Not

-I have friends who fear at times that God is unhappy with how they’re living.
+I have friends who fear at times that God has stopped loving them because they keep screwing up.
 They have an unhealthy fear of Him.

-Fear, necessarily, is not always a bad thing.
-We are told in scripture to, “Work out your salvation with fear and trembling.”
+Fear is not always a bad thing.
+We are told in scripture too, “Work out your salvation with fear and trembling.”
 Philippians 2:12

 I used to think the fear of the Lord was an Old Testament thing.
 Now, because of the cross, I figured I no longer have to fear God.
 Boy, was I wrong.
 My problem was I didn’t know what to fear God really meant.